durantdurant95/durantdurant95/README.md

 ## About Me

-- 💼 Currently working at Datamart as a Frontend Developer.
 - 🚀 Specialized in React and Next.js.
 - 🔍 Experienced in working with various UI libraries, with a current preference for Shadcn UI.
 - 👨‍💻 Love collaborating with teams to solve complex problems and deliver high-quality solutions.